 We recommend that PEM users access the website only via http and that they configure their browsers accordingly in order to avoid any problems in viewing the contents.
 You can see a tutorial here on how to configure Firefox, and here for Chrome.

 Thank you for your understanding.

-The Portuguese Early Music Database allows free and universal access to a large number of manuscripts with musical notation written before c.
+The Portuguese Early Music Database allows free and universal access to a large number of manuscripts with musical notation mostly written before c.
 1650 preserved in many different libraries and archives in Portugal and surrounding Spanish locations.
 Every manuscript is given in full-colour reproduction and entered with a general description.
 Fragments are indexed in full.
 Selected codices with monophonic or polyphonic music are also fully indexed.
+In a few cases sources without notation were included for comparative purposes.
 There are many search capabilities that are immediately available to the visitor.
 Under Sources, the visitor is able to search for manuscripts according to location, type and century (single or multiple choice), in addition to more detailed information such as shelf-mark, provenance, type of notation and other available criteria.
 Once a manuscript is selected, the researcher is presented with the contents of that source, along with its corresponding images.
-Under Compositions, the visitor is able to locate specific chants or polyphonic items in the indexed manuscripts, and to search by composer.
+Under Musical items, the visitor is able to locate specific chants or polyphonic items in the indexed manuscripts, and to search by composer.
 Under Archives, a list of Iberian collections and libraries are listed using RISM sigla and can be searched.

 Manuel Pedro Ferreira | Director

 Elsa De Luca | Coordinator of Monophonic Sources

 Alberto Medina de Seiça | Andrew Woolley | João Pedro d'Alvarenga | Zuelma Chaves | Editors

 Leandra Scappaticci † | Dario Personeni | Paleography Advisors